phalcon/documentation/docs/api/phalcon_adr.md

 in the order it tries them.
 The first that exists wins at match time.
 Namespace descent consults the filesystem, so the list depends on the action directory.

+The names are derived, not resolved: a candidate is what the convention would call the class, whether or not that class exists.

 #### `classFor()` { #adrrouterrouter-classfor }